imbreakfast/teach-tim-code/LINKS.md

+# Links
-# A collection of links that I've found useful in learning web design/development
+A collection of links that I've found useful in learning web design/development.
  A not-very-organized work-in-progress.
 More to come.

-* * *
 # Start here(?)
 * http://prework.flatironschool.com/

-* * *
 # Front-end development topics
 * http://alistapart.com/
 * http://css-tricks.com/